sameersbn/docker-squid/README.md

 If the above recommendations do not help then [report your issue](../../issues/new) along with the following information:

 - Output of the `docker version` and `docker info` commands
-- The `docker run` command or `docker-compose.yml` used to start the image.
+- The `docker run` command used to start the image.
 Mask out the sensitive bits.
 - Please state if you are using [Boot2Docker](http://www.boot2docker.io), [VirtualBox](https://www.virtualbox.org), etc.

 # Getting started